Route Planner for Truck Drivers: Beyond Google Maps

 - You want to offer customers 1-click GPS tracking of trucks in real-time.

-The best part about using a truck route planning tool is that you still get to use Google Maps, Maze, and many more navigation systems because they're built-in in the tool.
-Track-POD route planning software, for example, offers a selection of navigation systems inside the route planner: Apple Maps, Waze, TomTom, Here Map, and Sygic.
+The best part about using a truck route planner tool is that you still get to use Google Maps, Maze, and many more navigation systems because they're built-in in the tool.
+Track-POD route planning software, for example, offers a selection of navigation systems inside: Apple Maps, Waze, TomTom, Here Map, and Sygic.

-Using Track-POD route planner, you can choose any of the navigation system you like and use it for truck routing with no additional fees.
+Using Track-POD, you can choose any of the navigation system you like and use it for truck routing with no additional fees.

-As much as it's a personal preference to adopt a truck route planner or not, using one puts you ahead of the companies that don't, not to mention enhanced efficiency and business benefits.
+As much as it's a personal preference to adopt a route planner for truck drivers or not, using one puts you ahead of the companies that don't, not to mention enhanced efficiency and business benefits.

 Trucking is about making money, and in transportation, you make more money when you deliver more.
 A route planner is packed with optimization features that let you use your trucks to their maximum service capacity.

-For example, using Track-POD route planning software, you can specify maximum values for each of your trucks.
+For example, using Track-POD, you can specify maximum values for each of your trucks.
 Weight, pallets, volume, maximum sites/orders, worktime, distance, speed, etc. – the software uses all of that to help you load each truck to the max so that you can deliver more.

 Not to mention the software's ability to find suitable vehicles depending on the cargo.
 E.g. restaurant delivery might require refrigerated trucks which you need to plan for.